weskinner/symbol-gen/README.md

 ###Shortcut

 Hit `cmd-alt-g` to generate tags file for your project.
+This can take a few moments.

+###Caveats

+The current implementation of Symbols View can take a bit to load a large (>20MB) tags file.
+Be patient.

 ####Currently Developing
 - Better default tags generation
-- Visual tags generation progress indicator for larger projects

 ####On the Horizon
 - Update tags file on save of any file in project